-I eenie-meenie-minnie-mowed and clicked through on one of the first listings that came up.
-I found one on CDKitchen.com and gave it a whirl (with a couple of my own modifications and additions … please take note).
+I eenie-meenie-minnie-moed and clicked through on one of the listings and gave it a whirl (with a couple of modifications and additions … please take note).

-So here’s a holiday breakfast recipe that will be both memorable and delicious.
+So here’s a holiday breakfast recipe for gingerbread pancakes that will be both memorable and delicious.

 Start with adding your dry ingredients to a large mixing bowl.